arinbasu/Convergence-of-design-and-analytical-thinking-in-research-methods/rcmact4o6s.md

 How do we know that the association is a real association?
 In order to do that, we need to take care of three related entities:

-1. We must make sure that the
+1. We must make sure that the assoc